3DOM-FBK/deep-image-matching/CONTRIBUTING.md

 1. Install the 'dev' dependencies

-    Please install the 'dev' dependencies, which contains the tools for linting, testing, and building the project (see pyproject.toml for details).
+    Please install the 'dev' dependencies, which contains the tools for linting (check for code errors), testing, and building the project (see pyproject.toml for details).

     ```bash
     pip install -e ".[dev]"